EvalVis/MazeGym/README.md

 - **height**: height of maze.
 - **grid**: User for custom mazes.
 - **vision_range**: Range of tiles your agent can see forward.
 Agent only sees forward and remembers previously visited tiles.
 If vision_range is not specified all map is visible.
--- **wall_path_swap**: Tuple accepting two elements.
+- **wall_path_swap**: Tuple accepting two elements.
 Allows environment randomness making a wall become a path and a path become a wall.
 First value is the transformation chance.
 The second value is the frequency of transformations.
 No effects if tuple value is None.
+- **max_steps**: Maximum steps until episode terminates.
+Defaults to: `(3 × width × height)`.

 Either width and height or grid is required.
 Width ang height are used for random mazes while grid is used for custom mazes.